Going to hospital

 Tell your specialists if you’re worried about cost — there may be ways to cut down on expenses without compromising your care.

-Going to hospital for a hip or knee replacement?
+Going to hospital for a knee or hip replacement?
 Learn about our rehabilitation at home service

 A rehabilitation program is sometimes required after you have undergone joint replacement surgery.
 To give you greater choice and flexibility after total hip or knee replacement surgery, Medibank offers a program that allows you to complete your rehabilitation at home.
 This can involve regular visits from a physiotherapist, occupational therapist, nurse, and/or personal carer.